ambengers/eloquent-pdf/README.md

 }
 ```

-Alternatively, if you want to only customize during runtime, you can chain some setter methods when you call your Eloquent PDF class
+Alternatively, if you want to only customize during runtime, you can chain some setter methods when you call your Eloquent PDF class.

 ``` php
 return app(PostPdf::class)